Yrjö Sotamaa receives the Golden Estlander Medal

 Finland’s Independence Day will be the culmination of Sino Finnish 100 Challenge programme, which is the main event of Finland’s centennial in China.
 Sotama has been actively planning and implementing the programme.

-"Now I also have a lot more time for theater, exhibitions, good concerts, opera and long discussions with friends and grandchildren," says Sotamaa.
+"Now I also have a lot more time for theatre, exhibitions, good concerts, opera and long discussions with friends and grandchildren," says Sotamaa.